 Cultural Anthropology for Beginners is a five-week online course that will introduce you to the concepts, theory and practice of cultural and social anthropology.

 From definitions of cultural identity to the complexities of gender, race, religion and kinship, you will explore key concepts in the study of human societies and behaviour, and nurture a deeper appreciation for cultural diversity.

-Drawing from a range of fieldwork case studies, we adopt a comparative cross-cultural perspective that challenges cultural assumptions, and helps us to understand contemporary issues like war and conflict, and the interaction between global world systems and indigenous communities.
+Drawing from a range of fieldwork case studies, we adopt a comparative cross-cultural perspective that challenges cultural assumptions.
+Our enquiry-based approach will help us to understand contemporary issues, like family ties, religion, and the interaction between global world systems and indigenous communities.

 By introducing, applying and critiquing fundamental theories and methods of anthropological research, we will deepen our understanding of human society and begin to view the world through an anthropological lens.